aviculturist/cnry/README.md

 clarinet integrate
 ```

-4. Grab a beverage while the integration environment bootstraps and when you start seeing mempool transactions, opena different terminal, deploy the contracts, install the dependencies and start the development web server:
+4. Grab a beverage while the integration environment bootstraps and when you start seeing mempool transactions, open a different terminal, deploy the contracts, install the dependencies and start the development web server:

 ```bash
 clarinet publish --devnet